 The optimization of this user experience must therefore be understood in its entirety, both within the interfaces and outside them!
 From this point of view, the UX research approach is likely to influence not only UI design but also the design of services and all the components of the experience.

-UX performance or how to measure the success of UX?
+UX performance and how to measure the success and value of user experience